nanashi161382/unstable_diffusion/README.md

 # unstable_diffusion

 This is a library to use the [stable_diffusion pipeline](https://github.com/huggingface/diffusers/tree/main/src/diffusers/pipelines/stable_diffusion) more easily for the interactive use cases.
-The official pipeline classes are more suitable for the batch use cases, but a bit cumbersome to use for the interactive use cases especially on Google Colab.
+The official pipeline classes are OK for the batch use cases, but a bit cumbersome to use for the interactive use cases especially on Google Colab.
+Especially if you want to switch different pipeline types such as text-to-image, image-to-image and inpaint.
 This library works as a wrapper to the library to give better experiences for the purpose.

 This library also aims to give additional functionalities for advanced users.